RaspberryConnect/AutoHotspot-Installer/AutoHotspot-Setup/Autohotspot/ReadMe.txt

 To use the installer:

-Download the AutoHotspot-Setup.tar.xz archive from (page link here) Unarchive the file to the curent folder using the command tar -xzvf AutoHotspot-Setup.tar.xz
+Download the AutoHotspot-Setup.tar.xz archive from curl "https://www.raspberryconnect.com/images/hsinstaller/AutoHotspot-Setup.tar.gz" -o AutoHotspot-Setup.tar.gz
+Unarchive the file to the curent folder using the command tar -xzvf AutoHotspot-Setup.tar.xz
 If you are using the Desktop then right click on the AutoHotspot-Setup.tar.xz and select Extract Here